apache/datasketches-website/docs/Architecture/KeyFeatures.md

 ### Quantiles

-* [Quantiles Overview]({{site.docs_dir}}/Quantiles/QuantilesOverview.html).
+* [Quantiles Sketch Overview]({{site.docs_dir}}/Quantiles/QuantilesSketchOverview.html).
 Get normal or inverse PDFs or CDFs of the distributions of any numeric value from your raw data in a single pass with well defined error bounds on the results.

 ### Frequent Items